-- The code is updated every three years.
+- The codes are updated every three years.

 - Work done before a certain code was implemented might be grandfathered in (check with your local permitting office).

-- ICC itself offers partial IBC and IRC for free online.
+- ICC itself offers partial text of the IBC and IRC for free online.

 - ICC is known for vigorously its copyrighted materials.
 As one example, in 2016 it brought a lawsuit against International Association of Plumbing and Mechanical Officials for alleged copying of ICC intellectual property.

-Though it has an official-sounding name, Public Resource is a volunteer operation run by Carl Malamud, out of San Francisco, CA. Malamud and a group of scanners believe that public information should be public.
+Other sources of free access to the codes also exist, though these sources are regarded by some as questionable.
+Though it has an official-sounding name, Public Resource is a volunteer operation run by Carl Malamud, out of San Francisco, CA. Malamud and a group of scanners believe that public information should be widely available and free to the public.
 Archive.org is the host site for Public Resource activities.

 However, since these codes are copyrighted, they (and other documents posted by Malamud) have been challenged by the organizations that own the copyrights.
-Before using any Archive.org codes, keep this in mind, as well as the fact that these codes only maintained by Archive volunteers.
+Before using any Archive.org documents, keep this in mind, as well as the fact that these files are maintained by Archive volunteers only.